-The Wi-Fi tab enables you to control some advanced settings for your Wi-Fi network.
+The Wi-Fi page enables you to control advanced settings for your Wi-Fi network.

 To configure advanced Wi-Fi settings:

-Select Network at the top-left corner.
-(If you don’t see it, click the navigation menu to display the selection.)
+Click Network at the top-left corner (If you don’t see it, click the navigation menu to display the selection).

 To enable or disable SSID broadcasting:

-Next to Broadcast Wi-Fi SSID, click the switch to change it from OFF to ON or vice versa.
+Next to Broadcast Wi-Fi network name, click the toggle to change it from OFF to ON or vice versa.

 All Wi-Fi network equipment, including client devices and routers, communicate over specific channels.
 Similar to channels on a traditional TV, each Wi-Fi channel is designated by a number that represents a specific radio communication frequency.

-By default, the Network Box (and TV Boxes, if enabled as access points) automatically set and adjust their channels as part of their communication protocol.
-Most of the time, you do not need to worry about these settings.
-However, you might want to change your Wi-Fi channel in certain situations, particularly if your Wi-Fi network seems slower than usual.
+By default, the Network Box or router automatically set and adjust their channels as part of their communication protocol.
+Most of the time, you don't need to worry about these settings; however, you might want to change your Wi-Fi channel in certain situations, particularly if your Wi-Fi network seems slower than usual.